Tentative agreement would allow Alberta to withhold doctor pay to balance physician budget | CBC News

 Tentative agreement would allow Alberta to withhold doctor pay to balance physician budget

-A tentative new agreement between the provincial government and the Alberta Medical Association would set the current physician services budget at a 2018-19 level and would allow the government to withhold payments from doctors if there is expected overspending.
+A tentative agreement between Alberta's doctors and the provincial government would set the current physician services budget at the 2018-19 level and allow the government to withhold payments from doctors if overspending is expected.

 The agreement also appears to signal that the Alberta Medical Association (AMA) has abandoned its attempt to secure binding arbitration, which has been used in other provinces to resolve disagreements.